Flotation Toy Warning

-Flotation Toy Warning is a band from London, UK formed in 2001.
-Their sound has been described as a cross between space rock and chamber pop, with musical similarities to bands such as Mercury Rev, The Flaming Lips, Grandaddy, Sparklehorse, The Unicorns, and Air.
+Flotation Toy Warning is an English indie rock band from London, UK formed in 2001.
 The band is made up of frontman and lead vocalist Paul Carter, guitar and bass guitar players Ben Clay and Nainesh Shah, drummer Steve Swindon, and keyboardist Vicky West.
+Flotation Toy Warning's debut album, Bluffer's Guide to the Flight Deck, was released in September 2004 on the London-based Pointy Records to critical acclaim.

 History

 The band released two EPs on Pointy Records, I Remember Trees in July 2002 and The Special Tape in November 2002.

-Flotation Toy Warning's debut album, Bluffer's Guide to the Flight Deck, was released in September 2004 on the London-based Pointy Records.
-An American release followed in August 2005 on Misra Records as well as a French release on Talitres Records.
+Flotation Toy Warning's debut album, Bluffer's Guide to the Flight Deck, was released in September 2004 on the London-based Pointy Records, with an American release following in August 2005 on Misra Records as well as a French release on Talitres Records.

-'Popstar Researching Oblivion' appears on the soundtrack to 'Ultimate Killing Machine'.

-Ben Clay played guitar on 'State Sponsored Jukebox' album 'Last Nights Thoughts This Morning'.

 Paul Carter wrote and recorded vocals/lyrics/choirs on the track 'I, Ignorist' for the Fitzcarraldo Sessions – an offshoot project by the French band Jack The Ripper.
 This track is now available on the album 'We Hear Voices'.

 The Flotation Toy Warning track "Happy 13" was used by Channel 5 to advertise CSI and The Mentalist in an ident entitled 'The Drama Continues'.

 Flotation Toy Warning toured France, Belgium, Switzerland, and Austria in October and November 2011.

 Former Flotation Toy Warning drummer Colin Coxall played drums as part of the 2012 Summer Olympics opening ceremony in London.

 The band played two shows in France in November 2016 to celebrate 15 years of Talitres Records.

 They released their second album, The Machine That Made Us, on 16 June 2017.

+Musical style

+Their sound has been described as a cross between space rock and chamber pop, with perceived musical similarities to bands such as Mercury Rev, The Flaming Lips, Grandaddy, Sparklehorse, The Unicorns, and Air.